dbpedia/tablist-extractor/README.md

 * `python guiExtractor.py`

 * Follow the instructions step by step as guided in the UI.
 For hints to fill the required fields, hover onto the field area.

+* An in-depth explanation of GUI working is explained [here](https://github.com/dbpedia/tablist-extractor/wiki)

 ### Notes